WujiangXu/A-mem-sys/README.md

 4. **LLM Integration** 🤖:
    - Ensure API keys are properly configured for your chosen backend
-   - Use gpt-4o-mini for cost-effective analysis or gpt-4 for higher quality
+   - OpenAI: Use gpt-4o-mini for cost-effective analysis or gpt-4 for higher quality
+   - OpenRouter: Try free models as well as premium models from a vast catalog
-   - Consider Ollama for local deployment and privacy requirements
+   - Ollama: Consider for local deployment and privacy requirements
    - Monitor LLM usage for cost management

 5. **Error Handling** ⚠️: